nestorhealth/medfetch.js/medfetch/docs/functions.react.useDatabase.md

 can pass in whatever you want, though don't expect things to work if you just pass in whatever!

 ## Example with Mutation
-We might use the `writeBack` from above like this:

 ::: code-group
 <<< ../../website/app/sanity-checks/useDatabase2/page.tsx{44-54}